2026 Credit Union Conference

 Reserve your room by 8/4/2025 to guarantee receiving the block rate discount.
 Parking at the Fluno Center ($15/night) can be added to your reservation.
 You may also self-park in nearby parking ramps.

-Rooms are available as part of the Stark block on the nights of 9/3 and 9/4.
-Rooms are not available at the block rate on 9/5-9/6 due to the home Badger football game.
+Rooms are available as part of the Stark block on the nights of 9/1 and 9/2.
+Rooms may not be available at the block rate on 9/3-9/4.

-Join us on Thursday, September 4th for a private reception celebration at 7 Iron Social Club.
-Enjoy fun games, good food, and great companionship - in the heart of downtown Madison.
+Join us on Wednesday, September 2nd for a private reception celebration at Nitro Beverage Lounge.
+Enjoy unique drinks, good food, and great companionship - in the heart of downtown Madison.

-7 Iron is an upscale sports lounge with simulators for golf and many other games.
+Nitro is a boutique cocktail lounge that offers creative cocktails, beer, coffee and a variety of soft drinks.
 It’s the perfect venue to unwind, relax and network with your peers.

 Reception tickets must be purchased with registration.
-Tickets include games, food and drinks.
+Tickets include heavy appetizers and drinks.

 Hear from Previous Attendees